| ||||||||||

 |

 Location is everything, or at least it has been in the case of Kentucky.
-To start with, this eastern state, if we look at a relief map, is a western state, our first one: separated from the old states of the Atlantic seaboard by a mountain range very difficult to negotiate, her crops marketable only via the watercourses that flow into the Mississippi, when she sought statehood in the new American Union she met with fierce opposition for several years, only gaining admittance in 1792 after threatening to go over to Spain that controlled that river.
+To start with, we're now used to thinking of her as an eastern state, but if we look at a relief map, Kentucky is a western state, our first one: separated from the old states of the Atlantic seaboard by a mountain range very difficult to negotiate, her crops marketable only via the watercourses that flow into the Mississippi, when she sought statehood in the new American Union she met with fierce opposition for several years, only gaining admittance in 1792 after threatening to go over to Spain that controlled that river.
 Had Kentucky become Spanish, the United States as we know them would never have existed, and the history of the world would have run very differently.

 In the great War Between the States that nearly destroyed America in the mid‑19c, Kentucky was a "border state", reproducing within its own confines the fratricidal cleft in the larger nation; its bloody division at the time is strikingly symbolized by the fact that both Abraham Lincoln and Jefferson Davis were born here, and though the two men embracing on the seal and the flag of the Commonwealth are just meant to represent in a generic sort of way the frontiersman and the statesman, the motto encircling them is born squarely of the Kentucky experience: